-Boarn into a family where music was a way of life – his parents Aechana and Khagen Mahanta are respected classical singer of Assam – Angarag Mahanta spent his childhood learning his way around ragas and su.
+Born into a family where music was a way of life – his parents Archana and Khagen Mahanta are the respected classical singers of Assam – Angarag Mahantaspent his childhood learning his way around ragas and su.
 But it wasn’t untill his move to the Capital that music presented itself as a career option.

 Swerving through genres, Papon’s music refuses to be tied down.
 It’s a curious mixture of the traditional and new-age electro, ragas and synths, classical and modern